France's Orange hires adviser to review Spanish strategy-sources

-MADRID, March 25 French telecoms group Orange has hired Bank of America Merrill Lynch as an adviser on its strategy in Spain, including the possible acquisition of smaller competitor Jazztel, two sources with knowledge of the matter said on Tuesday.
+MADRID French telecom group Orange (ORAN.PA) has hired Bank of America Merrill Lynch (BAC.N) as an adviser on its strategy in Spain, including the possible acquisition of smaller competitor Jazztel JAZ.MC, two sources with knowledge of the matter said on Tuesday.

 Some analysts believe a recent price war in Spain to retain cash-strapped customers and years of falling company revenues are laying the ground for market consolidation.